FIFA 20 gamer gets Messi and Ronaldo in one unbelievable Ultimate Team pack | Goal.com

 While Ultimate Team has gone from strength to strength, FIFA 20's career mode got off to a shaky start this year with a multitude of complaints seeing EA release a massive update last month.

-Two major aesthetic changes to career mode made in the latest update has seen goal difference added to the standings' screen and default goal updates adjusted to ensure player's aren't bombarded with information from games of irrelevance.
+Two major aesthetic changes to career mode made in the latest update has seen goal difference added to the standings' screen and default goal updates adjusted to ensure player's aren't bombarded with information from games that don't care about.